diku-dk/Open-Full-Jaw/README.md

 #### Other Dependencies
 :bangbang: **You need to install [PyMesh](https://github.com/PyMesh/PyMesh) by cloning the repository and building it on your machine.**

 :bangbang: **Note that our pipeline uses fTetWild as a backbone for volumetric mesh generation.
-Therefore, you need to install the [fTetWild](https://wildmeshing.github.io/ftetwild/) in the desired directory on your system.**
+Therefore, you need to install the [fTetWild](https://wildmeshing.github.io/ftetwild/) by cloning the repository and building it on your machine in a desired directory.**

 ## How to use
 First, activate the environment, then run jupyter notebook: